martinSter/swiss-railway-networks/README.md

-# How to create the four represenations of the Swiss railway network
+# How to create the four representations of the Swiss railway network

 This repository allows you to fully reproduce the four representations of the Swiss railway network.